 In August 2017, the Tamarack Institute’s Liz Weaver published a paper called Turf, Trust, Co-Creation and Collective Impact.
 This ground-breaking paper explores the interconnected relationship between the act of building trust and collaborative success and impact.

-This interactive workshop focuses on the core leadership competency of trust building.
+This interactive virtual workshop focuses on the core leadership competency of trust building.
 Collaborative success requires the engagement and commitment of partners to the common cause.
 Lack of trust can take collaborative efforts off track.
 But little attention is payed to actions which build trust, create connections and deal with mistrust.
 Participants in the workshop will walk away with ideas, tools and approaches to effectively engage diverse community partners and intentionally build trusting relationships and collaborative impact.
 Come prepared to share your experiences and insights in how to build trust.

-Spend the day with Liz and experience:
+Spend the virtual workshop session with Liz and experience:

 Liz is passionate about the power and potential of communities getting to impact on complex issues.
 Liz is Tamarack’s Co-CEO and Strategic Lead.
 In this role she provides strategic direction to the organization and leads many of its key learning activities including collective impact capacity building services for the Ontario Trillium Foundation.
 Liz is one of Tamarack's highly regarded trainers and has developed and delivered curriculum on a variety of workshop topics including collaborative governance, leadership, collective impact, community innovation, influencing policy change and social media for impact and engagement.